 - Up to 3 pieces of wood dowel for axles or shafts only

 - Elastic material such as rubber bands, tubing or bungee used for propulsion and structural material

 - Dental floss (waxed or plain).
 Other types of string, sticks, or glues (epoxy, rubber, super, etc.) will not be allowed.

-- The device must have at least two wheels which rotate freely around one or more axles.
-The framework, including the axle(s) must not rotate.
+- The device must have at least two wheels which may rotate freely around one or more axles or may be fixed to rotating axles.
+The framework must not rotate.

 - The device must fit completely in a box 30 cm.
 X 30 cm.
 X 30 cm.